-Yet there were the stirrings of a religious vocation in the young man – Francesco was also pious and generous, and maintained his religious duties.
+For in this midst of the world’s frivolity, there were the stirrings of a religious vocation in the young man – Francesco was also pious and generous, and maintained his religious duties.
 Was he, like the rich young man, called higher?

 This time he was resolute, and against all the contrary counsel and advice of his relatives, committed himself to the novitiate of the Passionists in their monastery at the foot of Gran Sasso mountain (a truly lovely spot), taking the name Gabriel of Our Lady of Sorrows.
 His fellow brothers did not recall anything remarkable in his short life, except, as mentioned, that he strove to keep the rule perfectly, and was always cheerful.
-They enjoyed spending time at his bedside during his protracted illness, and just before he died in the early morning hours of February 27th, 1862, Gabriel sat up in bed, and opened his arms as though he were being welcomed by someone, with a look of indescribable joy.
+His brethren enjoyed spending time at his bedside during his protracted illness, and just before he died in the early morning hours of February 27th, 1862, Gabriel sat up in bed, and opened his arms as though he were being welcomed by someone, with a look of indescribable joy.
 It was the general opinion that the Virgin Mary herself had brought his soul straight to heaven.
 He was just 23 years old (hence, just shy of the ‘24’ club of young saints – including Saint Thérèse! – but we may include him as an honorary member, for he was in his 24th year).

 Saint Gabriel Possenti, ora pro nobis! +